-- 17. (1) This section is without prejudice to section 14. - (2) This section applies where - (a) a person ("A") with a particular protected ground is employed to do work that is not materially different to work that a comparator who does not have the particular protected ground ("B") does, - (b) B is employed by A's employer or by an associate of A's employer,
+- 17. (1) This section applies where - - (a) a person ("A") with a particular protected ground is employed to do work that is not materially different from work that a comparator who does not have the particular protected ground ("B") does, - (b) B is employed by A's employer or by an associate of A's employer, - (c) both A and B are employed in Guernsey, and - (d) B and A were employed to do the work that is not materially different within three years of each other. - (2) For the purpose of making the comparison in subsection (1), B need not be a real person. - (3) Where this section applies, if the terms of A's employment do not (by whatever means) include an equal treatment clause, they shall be treated as including one. - (4) An equal treatment clause is a provision which relates to the terms and conditions of employment other than pay (including, for the avoidance of doubt, working hours, holiday entitlement and entitlement to breaks) that has the following effect - - (a) if a term of A's contract of employment is less favourable to A than a corresponding term of B's is to B, A's term is modified so as not to be less favourable,

-- (c) both A and B are employed in Guernsey, and - (d) B and A were employed within 3 years of each other. - (3) For the purpose of making the comparison in subsection (2), B need not be a real person. - (4) For the purposes of this section, employers are associated if - (a) one is a legal person of which the other (directly or indirectly has control, or - (b) both are legal persons of which a third person (directly or indirectly) has control. - (5) Where this section applies, if the terms of A's work do not (by whatever means) include an equal treatment clause, they shall be treated as including one. - (6) An equal treatment clause is a provision which relates to the terms and conditions of employment other than pay (including, for the avoidance of doubt, working hours, holiday entitlement and entitlement to breaks) that has the following effect - (a) if a term of A's is less favourable to A than a corresponding term of B's is to B, A's term is modified so as not to be less favourable, - (b) if A does not have a term which corresponds to a term of B's that benefits B, A's terms are modified so as to include such a term.
+- (b) if A does not have a term in A's contract of employment which corresponds to a term of B's that benefits B, A's terms are modified so as to include such a term. - (5) Neither subsection (1) or (2) of section 14 has effect in relation to a term of A's work that would be modified or included by virtue of an equal treatment clause but for section 18.